adamzr2000/unitree-go1-digital-twin/digital-twin-service/lidar-drivers/README.md

 docker ps
 ```

-In the output you should be able to see the `lidar` container up and running.
+In the output you should be able to see the `rplidar-lidar` container up and running.